RGProgrammer/LaunchPad/README.md

 ##Description

 This is on open source project made to simulate most(not all) of the real Launchpad experience.
-This project is an educationnal project to learn android application developement using both of the SDK and the NDK.
+This project is an educational project to learn android application developement using both of the SDK and the NDK.

 ##Licence